fuglaro/filet-cloud/README.md

 ### Site Isolation and Content Protection
 * Same-Origin Policy is enforced.
-* Cross Origin Isolation is enforced by: TODO
+* Cross Origin Isolation is enforced by:
   * Setting the Cross Origin Opener Policy to ensure the browsing context is exclusively isolated to same-origin documents.
   * Setting the Cross Origin Embedder Policy to require corp (Cross Origin Resource Policy).
   * Ensuring Cross Origin Isolation is fully activated by checking that the crossOriginIsolated property in the browser is active, before opening the login form.